 James Whitehouse

 James graduated from UCI, with degrees in Chemistry and Biology (summa cum laude) in 1993.
 He graduated from Harvard Law School (cum laude) in 1997.
-He was admitted to the bar for all four of the Federal District Court of California, as well as the Federal Ninth Circuit Court of Appeals, where he argued several cases.
+He was admitted to the bar for all four of the Federal District Courts of California, as well as the Federal Ninth Circuit Court of Appeals, where he argued several cases.